angel2d/angel2d/README.markdown

     * Given the first two points, we create a lot of wrappers around third-party libraries, but we always make it simple to access the raw capabilities of those libraries.
-So if you know what you're doing, you can be making direct OpenGL calls or manually affecting the Box2D physics simulation.
+So if you know what you're doing, you can be making direct OpenGL calls or poking the Box2D physics simulation.
-    * In short, we strive to keep our code relatively shallow -- it's always relatively easy to find the code doing the actual work, so you're not slugging through multiple levels of OO redirection.
+    * In short, we strive to keep our code relatively shallow -- it's always easy to find the code doing the actual work, so you're not slogging through multiple levels of OO redirection.

 Getting Started